 After getting settled in the spare room and having a short rest, Caterina suggested some tea to go along with the fresh muffins that she had baked.
 Maria found herself absent-mindedly looking around for her pink-laced apron as she took a bite.
 Banana.
 That had been the girls’ favourite.
 Her stomach dropped leaving Cat to ask, “Are you okay?!”.

 “I…,” but before Maria could finish her sentence, the phone interrupted her.
-Maria’s heart raced as her mind went right back to the day of Rosie and Lily’s accident.
+Maria’s heart raced as her mind went right back to the day of Rosie and Lilly’s accident.
 My babies!!!
 Feeling dizzy and unsteady, Maria did everything she could to hold onto her chair and stay upright.

 “She is here, but…,” she heard Cat explain, “Right.
 I’ll tell her that you called, David.
 Ciao then.”.
 So he did know that she was back in town.
 Caterina looked over at her compassionately.
 He obviously wanted to talk, but it was just too soon.
 Yes, David would just have to wait.
 Maria excused herself.